Conscription in the United States: Early Cold War and Korean War

-The onset of the Cold War coincided with the time at which men born during the Great Depression began to reach military age.
+The onset of the Cold War coincided with men born during the Great Depression beginning to reach military age.
 Hershey and other supporters of the draft frequently pointed out that the Depression had resulted in a substantial reduction of the birth rate in order to back up their doubts regarding the return to an all-volunteer military at a time when it was known that the number of men reaching military age was going to fall significantly.
 The Korean War era marked the first time that any form of student deferment had been used.
 During the Korean War, a student carrying at least 12 semester hours was spared until the end of his current semester.

 Though the United States signed the Korean War Armistice on July 27, 1953, technology brought new promises and threats.
 American air and nuclear power fueled the Eisenhower doctrine of "massive retaliation."
 This strategy demanded more machines and fewer foot soldiers, so the draft slipped to the back burner.
 However, SSS director Gen. Hershey urged caution, fearing the conflict looming in Vietnam.
-In May 1953, he told his state directors to do everything possible to keep the SSS alive in order to meet upcoming needs.
+In May 1953, he told his state directors to do everything possible to keep the SSS alive in order to meet expected needs.

 Following the 1953 Korean War Armistice, Congress passed the Reserve Forces Act of 1955 with the aim of improving National Guard and federal Reserve Component readiness while also constraining its use by the president.
 Toward this end, it mandated a six-year service commitment, in a combination of reserve and active duty time, for every line military member regardless of their means of entry.
 Meanwhile, the SSS kept itself alive by devising and managing a complex system of deferments for a swelling pool of candidates during a period of shrinking requirements.
-The greatest challenge to the draft came not from protesters but rather from lobbyists seeking additional deferments for their constituency groups, such as scientists and farmers.
+The greatest challenge to the draft came not from protesters but from lobbyists seeking additional deferments for their constituent groups such as scientists and farmers.

 Many government leaders felt that the potential for a draft was a critical element in maintaining a constant flow of volunteers.
-On numerous occasions, Gen. Hershey told Congress that for every man drafted, three or four more were scared into volunteering.
+On numerous occasions, General Hershey told Congress that for every man drafted, three or four more were scared into volunteering.
 Assuming that his assessment was accurate, this would mean that more than 11 million men volunteered for service because of the draft between January 1954 and April 1975.